Here’s a checklist of things to consider after you’ve been accepted to your program.

 - Buy plane tickets to your host country and back to the U.S.

 - We recommend that all students enroll in the U.S. State Department’s Smart Traveler Enrollment Program (STEP) before they go abroad.
-By enrolling in this system, the U.S. Embassy is able to keep you up-dated with important safety and security announcements.
+By enrolling in this system, the U.S. Embassy is able to keep you updated with important safety and security announcements.

 - If you are living with a family in your host country, contact them before you leave.

-Check these sights for cheap flights:
+Check out these resources for cheap flights:

 - Norwegian Airlines

 - Delta Airlines